...

 https://doi.org/10.1093/sleep/zsac216

 The given study was published in a magazine with 5, as far as the scale is concerned.
-It has an impact factor of 6, and it is written by a person who wishes reporters, who are mostly authors, to have knowledge of the connection between sleepiness and memory.
+It has an impact factor of 6, and it is written by a person who wishes reporters, who are mostly authors, to know the connection between sleepiness and memory.

 The interesting research question central to this paper relates to how sleepiness contributes to memory loss among the middle-aged and older population.
 To answer this question, a secondary review of a continuous study was used to identify what kind of effects different sleep paths have.
 According to the study, older people who said they had sleep disorders or sleeplessness, tended to more often express distress over memory.